 Both kids and adults with Gaucher should eat a healthy diet with foods rich in vitamin D and calcium to help keep bones strong, and get regular exercise.

 Vitamin D, calcium, or other supplements may help ease Gaucher symptoms too.
-Your doctor may recommend them if he thinks you're not getting enough in your diet.
+Your doctor may recommend them if they think you're not getting enough in your diet.

 Whatever treatment you use, keep in mind that researchers are working all the time to find new ways to treat Gaucher in clinical trials.
 These studies test new drugs to see if they're safe and if they work.
 They are often a way for people to try new medicine that isn't available to everyone.
 Talk to your doctor to see if one of these trials might be a good fit for you.